 ‘Jambo’ and then speak to you in English!

-Mambo – this is the informal greeting that you should use with people of around your own age
+Mambo – This is the informal greeting that you should use with people around your own age

-Poa! – means ‘cool!’, and should be said with emphasis!
-It is the standard response to the
+Poa! – Means ‘cool!’, and should be said with emphasis!
+It is the standard response to the greeting ‘mambo’

 Shikamoo – Respectful greeting, used when greeting older people.
 Children in Tanzania may

 Ahsante - Thank you

 Leo – Today

 Jina lako nani? – What is your name?

 Nina Kiu – I am thirsty